cogsec-collaborative/Pyrler/README.md

 Take a look at `pyrler.core.pyrler.py` for the complete list of methods.

-Methods return a `requests.Response` object by default.
+Methods return a dict by default and a list of dicts when `follow=True`.

 ### Comment